Bsal13/Offensive-Security-Proving-Grounds-Boxes/Sybaris (Intermediate) Linux Box.md

 - Found cronjob "/usr/bin/log-sweeper" binary running as root in the ld_library_path
 - Googled "ld_library_path privilege escalation" and found a website showing to confirm if the binary uses shared objects
 - Confirmed the binary utilizes shared objects and the shared object utils.so was not found in the binary
-- Created a shared object ""
+- Created a shared object ".so" payload on my kali machine named "utils.so"
+-
 - Text

 ## Improved skills